How Profitable are ADUs?: Profit Potential from an ADU in San Diego County

 Gross annual rent: $42,000 ($3,500/month)

-Property tax: ~$3,480
+Property tax: About $3,480

-Net income: ~$34,320 → about a 9.9% ROI (net income ÷ total cost) in that example.
-(Better Place Design & Build)This gives you a ballpark of the profit potential from an ADU in San Diego (under ideal conditions) and how it might perform as an investment.
+Net income: Roughly $34,320 → yielding about a 9.9% ROI (net income ÷ total cost).
+(Better Place Design & Build) This gives you a ballpark of the profit potential from an ADU in San Diego under ideal conditions.

 Primary Cost & Risk Elements

-Is an ADU Alone Enough to Provide a Livable Wage?
+Can an ADU Provide a Livable Wage?

 Scenario Comparison

-If you rent out the ADU and earn ~$30,000–42,000/year (as above), that is only ~25–35% of the estimated income needed.
+If you rent out the ADU and earn approximately $30,000–42,000/year, that is only ~25–35% of the estimated income needed.

-Even in the stronger scenario ($42,000 net) you still fall short of the ~$116k benchmark by more than half.
+Even in the stronger scenario ($42,000 net), you still fall short of the $116,000 benchmark by more than half.

 Conclusion

-How to Maximize ADU’s Contribution Toward a Livable Wage
+Maximizing Your ADU’s Contribution Toward a Livable Wage

 Final Thoughts